netgen/NetgenAdminUIBundle/README.md

 ## Create a new administration siteaccess with `legacy_mode: false` config and configure it:

-Use the following config somewhere in your app to configure the templates and controllers for your new siteaccess.
+Use the following config somewhere in your app to configure the templates for your new siteaccess.

 Make sure to change `ngadminui` to the name of your Netgen Admin UI siteaccess: